Hi! I'm Zandra!

 4. My family.

 Like almost everyone, to say that my family is important to me would be a huge understatement.
 I talk about them from time to time on the podcast or the blog.
 But this isn't a parenting website or a relationship website so I don't dwell on my family too much here.
-For now, let me just introduce you to Pete (my husband), Calvin (my oldest son who is 16) and Quinn (my youngest son who is 14).
-I love them all like crazy.
+For now, let me just introduce you to Pete (my husband), Calvin (my oldest son who is now 18) and Quinn (my youngest son who is now 16).
+I think I need to update this photo.

 More about me: